 Not only is Melissa a very seasoned performer, she is also a very talented choreographer.
 As choreographer for Plank Road Publishing, she creates online instructional movement videos for the company’s magazine, Music K-8!
 She is a Guest Teacher at Broadway Dance Center and Steps on Broadway, both prominent dance schools in New York.
 She has offered personal master class opportunities, as well as master classes with Anthony Russo’s Tap the Map in-studio workshop.
-Melissa is a top award winning choreographer, and her students have been accepted to prestigious Tap programs across the country.
+Melissa is a top award winning choreographer, and her students have been accepted to prestigious Tap and Musical Theatre programs across the country.
 Theatrical choreography credits include Joseph and the Amazing Technicolor Dreamcoat for Indianapolis Civic Theatre; Will Rogers Follies: A Life in Revue and Footloose for Footlite Musicals; Pippin for Wayne Township Community Theatre; and The Wiz, Home For The Holidays, Let’s Get It On: The Music Of Motown, Disney’s High School Musical, Divas!!, Elton and Stevie: A Black and White Affair and Big Band Holidaze for American Cabaret Theatre.

 Melissa’s thirst for knowledge and development of her craft as an artist and as an entertainer led her to the famed Music City, USA – Nashville, Tennessee.
 Melissa graduated Magna Cum Laude from Belmont University, obtaining her B.B.A. with an emphasis in Music Business.
 Taking advantage of programs offered by the music industry opened doors for Melissa.
 The knowledge that she gained through her music industry involvement created an appreciation for the art with a business understanding.